 Your best bet to becoming a rater on any one of these panels is to first become familiar with their process and rankings.
 Then you would look to contact the editor responsible for the ranking program directly to inquire and make a case for you to become a rater.

 Each ranking panel functions differently and requires different things from their raters.
 For example, Golf Digest requires you hold at least a 5 handicap and Golfweek generally requires you to attend a raters retreat every so often and visit a minimum number of priority courses each year.
 Canadian Golf Magazine requires you to play a certain number of courses anonymously through your own natural playing season.
-My understanding is the most difficult panel to crack is the Golf Magazine panel.
+Our understanding is the most difficult panel to crack is the Golf Magazine panel.

 5 | MAKE FRIENDS